 Weeks 23 - 24

-You’re coming to the end of your second trimester, and are almost to the home stretch!
+You’re coming to the end of your second trimester and are almost in the home stretch.
 By week 24, your baby’s lungs are starting to produce surfactant, a substance that will allow the air sacs to inflate so he can breathe (babies born prematurely may need to receive surfactant in the NICU).
 Baby’s lungs and other organs have developed enough that he could live on his own if necessary.
 Of course, the goal is to keep him safely inside your womb until his due date.

-Sometime in the next four weeks, your doctor will give you a glucose screening test for gestational diabetes.
-Even if you’ve never had diabetes in the past, you can develop it during pregnancy – usually at around this time.
+Sometime during the next four weeks, your doctor will give you a glucose screening test for gestational diabetes.
+Even if you’ve never had diabetes in the past, you can develop it during pregnancy, usually around this time.
 Untreated gestational diabetes can put your baby at risk for obesity and type 2 diabetes later in life.
 If you do test positive, you’ll need to check your blood sugar levels each day, adjust your diet and exercise routine, and you may need to take insulin.